Migrant agency says hundreds are fleeing Libya fighting

 Libya is run by rival authorities in the east and west vying for power.
 The east-based government is supported by the United Arab Emirates and Egypt, as well as France and Russia.
 The western, Tripoli-based government receives aid from Turkey, Qatar and Italy.

-The latest round of fighting on tyhe outskirts of Tripoli has threatened to plunge Libya into chaos rivaling the 2011 conflict that ousted and killed long-time dictator Moammar Gadhafi.
+The latest round of fighting on the outskirts of Tripoli has threatened to plunge Libya into chaos rivaling the 2011 conflict that ousted and killed long-time dictator Moammar Gadhafi.

 The IOM said no migrants were returned to Libya during the same two-week period in 2019, but that 23 bodies were recovered from the sea then.